 Classified as one of the Seven Wonders of the World, Petra is an ancient city in present-day Jordan and dates back to the fourth century B.C.
-Ruins of the once-great metropolis and trading center now serve as an important archeologic site and tourist attraction.
+The ruins of the once-great metropolis and trading center now serve as an important archeologic site and tourist attraction.

 The site is considered significant by historians and archeologists alike because of its beautiful rock-cut architecture and innovative water management system, which made the region inhabitable, given that it is surrounded by desert and rugged, mountainous terrain.

 You can visit it by day and take a full tour of the whole site, or you can go “Petra by night” It’s a limited small event you’ll sit in front of the “Khaznah” enjoying candle lights listening to AL Rababa playing by a local man and listening to some cultural Jordanian stories drinking a local cup of tea, you’ll feel the presence of the lost ancients souls of the Nabateans.